mckennatim/mqtt-hooks/README.md

 ## setupSocket

 Once you are connected, `setupSocket` runs.
-Carrying  `client` and `publish` and `devs` from `useDevSpecs` or `monitorFocus`, it also needs to know what `topics` you want to pay attention to. `['srstate', 'sched', 'flags', 'timr']` are most of them.
-Basicall these are the small and efficient type of messages that esp8266 and esp32 devices can handle decoding and encoding using c++. iot.sitebuilt.net has designed them.
+Carrying  `client`, `publish` and `devs` from `useDevSpecs` or `monitorFocus`, it also needs to know what `topics` you want to pay attention to. `['srstate', 'sched', 'flags', 'timr']` are most of them.
+Basically these are the small and efficient type of messages that esp8266 and esp32 devices can handle decoding and encoding using c++. iot.sitebuilt.net has designed them.

 `srstate` is sent whenever the sensor or relay value changes or if setpoints like hilimit or lolimit are changed.